DCMLab/standards/upgrade_discussions.md

 All concrete examples that are discussed and where a decision is made should be added to a `FAQ` collection where the different options and decisions are listed for reference.

+The discussed issues should be close in the course of the discussions or attributed to someone.
+If useful, create milestones.

 ## [Segmentations (organ points, phrases etc.)](https://github.com/DCMLab/standards/labels/segmentations)

 ### [Forbidden repetitions of identical labels and exceptions](https://github.com/DCMLab/standards/issues/3)